BabylonJS/Documentation/content/features/featuresDeepDive/mesh/transforms/center_origin/target_align.md

 ![Align Axes](/img/how_to/Mesh/alignaxes.png)

 Our example requires the y axis of the cone to lie along the tangents of the path.
 Placing the x axis of the cone along the normals of the path would leave the z axis pointing in the opposite direction to the path binormals.
-This gives us the the y axis along the tangents, the x axis along the binormals and the z axis along the normals.
+This gives us the y axis along the tangents, the x axis along the binormals and the z axis along the normals.
 This is option 4

 ```javascript
 new BABYLON.Vector3.RotationFromAxis(binormals[p], tangents[p], normals[p]);